This grew out of a talk I had the opportunity to give to Novella Carpenter’s Urban Agriculture class at University of San Francisco in 2026.

 The next layer is when the (gf)greenflesh gene is present.
 This combines with the carotenoid genes to make different colors.

-On orange background, ochre (brownish green color)
+For orange , it would become ochre (brownish green color)

-The next layer to understanding tomato color is at the Y locus.
-There can be the wild-type (Y) yellow epidermis or the mutant (y) clear epidermis.This accounts for the difference between:
+There can be the wild-type (Y) yellow epidermis (aka skin) or the mutant (y) clear epidermis.

 Two more layers that can occur in combination with any other combination are the Aft (anthocyanin fruit) gene, an introgression from the wild species Solanum chilense that causes the purplish or “blue” color on the skin, and the greenstripe (gs) gene, which can be other colors besides just green.